-As someone who works with activewear OEM manufacturers, I’ve seen this shift up close: performance brands are moving toward comfort, versatility, and lifestyle appeal to stay competitive.
+As someone who works with activewear OEM manufacturers, I’ve seen this shift happen across the market: performance brands are moving toward comfort, versatility, and lifestyle appeal to stay competitive.

 Table of Contents